Chapter 13

 At North County Bankruptcy Clinic, we are committed to helping our clients overcome seemingly insurmountable financial difficulties.

-Our San Marcos Chapter 13 bankruptcy lawyer has over 40 years of experience and can work closely with you to create a plan for getting on top of your debt
+Our San Marcos Chapter 13 bankruptcy lawyer has over 40 years of experience and can work closely with you to create a plan for getting on top of your debt.

 When you hire us to represent you, we will assess whether Chapter 13 is the best choice for your situation, create a strategic repayment plan that maximizes relief, and advocate for you every step of the way.

-How Does Chapter 13 Bankruptcy Work in California?
+Understanding Chapter 13 Bankruptcy in California

 Before you file for Chapter 13 bankruptcy, you must complete the first of two court-approved credit counseling programs.
 Our office will go over your information and prepare your petition while you do this.